mtimkovich/slippi-db/README.md

 # Slippi Cumulative Stats

 A script using [slippi-js](https://github.com/project-slippi/slippi-js) to calculate your overall or head to head play time and win rates from replays.
+Results are shown per character and nickname as well.
 No guarantees.

 ## Usage
 Requires Node.js.